Team Members

 Lead Faculty Advisor

-Mario Medina is the lead faculty advisor for the California State University, Los Angeles-Cerritos College Battery Workforce Challenge team and a CSULA Department of Mechanical Engineering professor.
-What excites him about the Battery Workforce Challenge collegiate competition is the opportunity to work on such a complex problem with a giant team.
-He considers it both scary and exciting.
+Mario Medina is the lead faculty advisor for the California State University, Los Angeles & Cerritos College's Battery Workforce Challenge team and a Cal State LA Department of Mechanical Engineering professor.
+He hails from Chicago.
+What excites him about the Battery Workforce Challenge collegiate competition is being able to work on such a complex problem with a giant team.
 Medina is excited to see what his team creates.

 Nidavone Niravanh